 Tooth decay is caused when bacteria in plaque is not properly removed from the teeth on a daily basis.
 If left untreated, the bacteria will penetrate the tooth.
 Xrays and routine examination are the best ways to diagnose early formation of decay.
 Early detection is the key to preserving as much of your tooth as possible.

-Proper diet, regular brushing, flossing and visits to your dentist in Edmond can help reduce the risk of tooth decay.
+Proper diet, regular brushing, flossing and visits to your dentist can help reduce the risk of tooth decay.
 Many people still suffer from tooth decay and tooth loss as a result of untreated issues.
 Dental fillings can stop the tooth from being lost and reduce pain, swelling, and other symptoms related to tooth decay.